raghusivan/GraphTraversalTool/README.md

 ## Running the Application

 ### 1. Unzip the Project
 Unzip the downloaded project archive.
-It contains the `graph.jar` file and the source code.
+It contains the `graph.jar` file or you can download from above as well and the source code.

 ### 2. Navigate to the Project Directory
 Open your terminal and navigate to the directory where the graph.jar file along with project has been extracted.